A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

 To achieve co-location, our platform provides APIs to allow the user to perform data layout transformation.
-The data layout transformation simply lays out blocks in Z-Morton layout and layout the data within each block in row-major order, as shown in \figref{morton}b.
+The data layout transformation simply lays out blocks in Z-Morton layout and lays out the data within each block in row-major order, as shown in \figref{morton}b.
 Doing so has the following benefits: 1) the data accessed by the base case of a divide-and-conquer algorithm that utilizes 2D arrays will be contiguous in memory; and 2) since the bit interleaving needs to be computed only for the block indices, we save on overhead for index computation.

-While Morton-Z layout is a new concept, in \secref{eval}, we show that Morton-Z layout works well with existing NUMA systems when the parallel computation is scheduled using a work-efficient work stealing runtime.
+While the use of Z-Morton layout is not new, in \secref{eval}, we show that the blocked Z-Morton layout works well with existing NUMA systems.

 \secput{analysis}{\NUMAWS's Theoretical Guarantees}